notproperlycut/effex-rb/README.md

 Example, `rake effex:rate 2018-10-10 USB GBP`

 To use the above you *must* set two environment variables:
 - `EFFEX_DB_URL` is a sequel-compatible database connection URL.
-See http://sequel.jeremyevans.net/rdoc/files/README_rdoc.html
+See [here](http://sequel.jeremyevans.net/rdoc/files/README_rdoc.html)
-- `EFFEX_ECB_URLS` is a comma-separated list of URLs for ECB rates encoded in XML.
-See "Time Series" here https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html
+- `EFFEX_ECB_URLS` is a comma-separated list of URLs supplying ECB rates encoded in XML.
+See "Time Series" [here](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html)

 ### Via this repo
-A short script is provided at `./play` to illustrate use of the rake tasks.
+A short script is provided at `./example` to illustrate use of the rake tasks.
 To use:
 ```
 bundle
-buncle exec bash play
+bundle exec bash example
 ```

 ### Use with postgres
-The `./play` script uses sqlite3 stored in a local `./rates.db` file.
+The `./example` script uses sqlite3 stored in a local `./rates.db` file.
 To test using postgres, the following should work

 1. Start postgres locally.
 For example:
 ```